The Need for Innovation in Retail

 Earlier this year, tech firm Ricoh and StollzNow Research shared the findings of its Workplace Innovation Index research.
-The report was a look into the challenges many retail Australian businesses face in driving innovation and adapting to change caused by global competition.
+The report was a look into the challenges many retail Australian businesses face in driving digital innovation and adapting to change caused by global competition.
 It showed that 75% of Australian companies admit that innovation is not a core value for their business and only two-thirds of business leaders believe they can drive innovation programs.
 Globalization continues to threaten many retail companies in Australia and the United States.
 Many companies are caught off guard as the demand for innovation is growing in emerging industries.

 Despite the number of government programs that offer research models and solutions to aid businesses, the growing skill gap is making it difficult for many brick and mortar companies to stay competitive.
 Sadly, most of them are forced to close down because they failed to see the importance of innovation in global competition.
 Because of this, many Australian businesses are continuously looking at how to bridge the gap between innovation and skill as we move towards a more technological future.